go-to-k/cls3/README.md

     - You can specify the region with the `-r` option.
 - -t, --tableBucketsMode: optional
   - Table Buckets Mode for **S3 Tables**
+  - Operation across regions is not possible, but only in **one region**.
+    - You can specify the region with the `-r` option.
   - If you specify this option WITHOUT -f (--force), it will delete ONLY the namespaces and the tables without the table bucket itself.
+- -vv, --vectorBucketsMode: optional
+  - Vector Buckets Mode for **S3 Vectors**
+  - Operation across regions is not possible, but only in **one region**.
+    - You can specify the region with the `-r` option.
+  - If you specify this option WITHOUT -f (--force), it will delete ONLY the indexes without the vector bucket itself.
 - -c, --concurrentMode: optional
   - Delete multiple buckets in parallel.
   - If you want to limit the number of parallel deletions, specify the -n option.
   - **Too many parallel deletions may cause S3 API errors.** If it fails, please run it again.
-  - This option is not available in the Table Buckets Mode (-t) because the throttling threshold for S3 Tables is very low.
+  - This option is not available in the Table Buckets Mode (-t) and the Vector Buckets Mode (-vv) because the throttling threshold for S3 Tables and S3 Vectors is very low.
 - -n, --concurrencyNumber: optional
   - Specify the number of parallel deletions.
   - To specify this option, the -c option must be specified.